dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-I am working my way through the class tutorials and have started with adding a cross-hatching effect to the areas in the mask that are black.
-To make this effect stand out more, I went back and edited the mask to have more contrast and make more details stand out.
+I developed the cross-hatching effect to fit in better with all of the images.
+I got rid of the vertical lines and made the stroke weight slightly bigger for the horizontal lines.
+I really like the effect this created because it adds a bit of motion to the images.
+I particularly like how this looks on image 3.
+Although I have not decided on the exact images I will be using for my final, I know that I want to have a farming theme because it is something I care about and want to express the beauty of it.

 The images above are photos from around my farm and the area I live in algorithmically processed with a lightly modified version of the [p5.js Pointillism example](https://p5js.org/examples/image-pointillism.html).
 The masks for each photo highlight various objects.